 - Child care providers and facilities are recognized for achieving quality improvements.

-The purpose of the Child Care Subsidy Program (CCS) is to provide financial assistance with child care costs to eligible working families through the Child Care Subsidy Center (CCS Central).
+The purpose of the Child Care Subsidy Program (CCS) is to provide financial assistance with child care costs to eligible working families in the form of scholarships through the Child Care Subsidy Center (CCS Central).
 The CCS Program issues vouchers to eligible families in need of help with the cost of child care.
 To receive this assistance, families must meet certain requirements.
 In addition to helping with the cost of child care, families can receive assistance with locating a licensed child care provider.

 The Early Learning Branch is responsible for pre-k and kindergarten policy and programs.
 This branch also oversees the Ready for Kindergarten Early Childhood Comprehensive Assessment System, Developmental Screening, Early Childhood Curriculum and the Maryland Approved Alternative Program Preparation.